 Emergency medical services or ongoing treatments can leave you stuck with unexpected bills.
-Unfortunately, unpaid medical bills over $500 can disrupt your credit score.
-Dealing with bill collectors after your insurance company turns over the debt is another headache from hard-to-pay medical bills.
+Unfortunately, unpaid medical bills over $500 can disrupt your credit score, as $500 is the minimum amount that is legally reportable to your credit files.
+Dealing with bill collectors after your insurance company turns the debt over to them is another headache that often arises from hard-to-pay medical bills.

 TurboDebt advisors can help you decide how to put money toward paying your medical bills, even if you owe other unsecured debts.

 Georgia residents over the age of 65 make up 13.5% of the state population.
-Many of these are retirees living on a fixed income, making it easier to fall into debt after unplanned expenses.
+Many of these are retirees living on a fixed income, making it easier to fall into debt if even one unplanned expense arises.
 Even with help from Medicare, costly surgeries and other bills for medical services may leave you with payments you didn’t expect.

 Types of Debt Relief

 Consumer credit counseling is a debt management service performed by private and non-profit organizations to help you reduce debt through a structured plan.
 Once you connect with a credit counseling organization, you’ll typically meet with an assigned counselor who coaches you through the debt management process.

 Your counselor takes a look at your finances, including your income, expenses, and outstanding debts, to get a better idea of how to help you.
 They may create a strict budget based on your income and expenses and encourage you through routine follow-ups.

 Credit counseling also involves courses to educate you on strong financial habits that hopefully help you avoid debt in the future.